oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 The bit select operator `[]` allows reading and modifying an individual bit in an `ac_int`.

 *Note:* You must initialize an `ac_int` variable before accessing it using the bit select operator `[]`.
 Using the `[]` operator on an uninitialized `ac_int` variable is undefined behavior and can give you unexpected results.
 Assigning each bit explicitly using the `[]` operator does not count as initializing the `ac_int` variable.

-For full details, see the Algorithmic C (AC) Datatypes documentation available at https://hlslibs.org/.

 ### Bit Slice Operations